Trent Staggs: 2024 U.S. Senate election in Utah

 In May, Staggs became the first person to officially announce his candidacy for the U.S. Senate.
 In an op-ed for Real Clear Politics in June 2023, Staggs wrote that “If our children are going to grow up with the same opportunities we had, we need leaders who are committed to the conservative principles of smaller government, safer families, and stronger economy.”

 At the Utah state Republican convention on April 27, Staggs won 69.7% of the delegate vote to become the party's official candidate in a four-way primary in June.

 Staggs's campaign was endorsed by Donald Trump, Sen. Tommy Tuberville, Sen. Rand Paul, Vivek Ramaswamy, Rep. Andy Biggs, Rep. Matt Gaetz, Kari Lake, Charlie Kirk, former Trump Administration officials Kash Patel and Ric Grenell, the Utah Republican Veterans’ caucus, the Utah State Fraternal Order of Police, more than 30 elected officials from across Utah, and NBA all time steals and assists leader John Stockton.

 In the primary on June 24, Staggs lost the nomination to U.S. Representative John Curtis, placing second with 32% of the vote.

-Trump Administration
+Trump administration

 In May 2025, Staggs was appointed as a regional advocate in the Small Business Administration's Office of Advocacy, where he is one of 10 regional advocates within SBA tasked with working with businesses and local leaders to support small business growth.
-Staggs said, "My mission is to champion small business, listen to your concerns, identify cumbersome red tape and make policy proposals to the White House, Congress and state legislatures that will make a difference.
-Just as I've done as a mayor, I will continue to champion limited government, fiscal responsibility and local control.
-These are the principles that allow small businesses to thrive rather than merely survive."